 Juris operates throughout Ireland.
 Juris is managed by two directors, both experienced legal professionals, whose expertise is available to assist clients in selecting the right panellist for their dispute as well as assisting in all aspects of pre-hearing preparation and administration.

-A Northern Ireland solicitor of over 30 years’ experience, an ACAS accredited mediator since 2010 and one of the first in Ireland to write and deliver a university course in Alternative Dispute Resolution (ADR), Kathy has a broad and successful background in the law.
+A retired Northern Ireland solicitor of over 30 years’ experience, an ACAS accredited mediator since 2010 and one of the first in Ireland to write and deliver a university course in Alternative Dispute Resolution (ADR), Kathy has a broad and successful background in the law.

 While in private practice, Kathy specialised in dispute resolution and handled a wide spectrum of litigation including commercial, employment, banking, clinical negligence and chancery cases.
 Latterly she was head of both the litigation department and the lender services department in a leading Belfast practice.

 As a lecturer in law at the University of Ulster she taught courses Equity and Trusts as well as alternative dispute resolution.
 She was appointed by the University of Ulster to its panel of internal workplace mediators and conducted workplace mediations throughout Northern Ireland.
 She presently sits on the Management Board of the Ulster Law Clinic as an advisor.

 As a mother of four and grandmother of eight, Kathy’s interests are firmly based around the family.
 When she gets time, she is working her way through a lengthy travel bucket list.

 A California attorney and former barrister with over 40 years’ litigation experience, Martin has been involved in approximately 100 mediations.
 He has completed basic, advanced and professional mediation training and was selected to work with the leading private mediation and arbitration service in the U.S.A.